WeirdConstructor/WLambda/README.md

 };

 # Basic OOP:
-# wl:weaken to make any closure capture of some_obj a weak reference, so
+# std:weaken to make any closure capture of some_obj a weak reference, so
 # we don't get any cyclic references:
 !some_obj = $&${};
 some_obj.do_something = {